 As more and more vehicles are equipped with the latest mobile communications technologies — such as global positioning system navigation, hands-free calling, streaming music, Bluetooth, texting, live interactive roadside assistance, and Internet web browsing — your sensitive personal information and data history can possibly be collected and stored.
 It can potentially remain with a rental vehicle long after you have returned it — and you may not even know it.

-• Establish policies and procedures to delete consumer data from the entertainment and information system when each car is returned.
+- Establish policies and procedures to delete consumer data from the entertainment and information system when each car is returned.
 Train employees to follow these procedures; and monitor employees to be sure the procedures are followed.
-Ensure that deleting data is another step — as with cleaning the interior of the vehicle, for example — to prepare the car for the next rental.
+Ensure that deleting data is another step — as with cleaning the interior of the vehicle, for example — to prepare the vehicle for the next rental.

 What You Can Do

-Lisa Weintraub Schifferle offers the following suggestions on how to use the entertainment and information system in a rental car but still keep your information personal and private:
+The following list contains suggestions on how to use the entertainment and information system in a rental vehicle but still keep your information personal and private:

-• Use the cigarette lighter via an adapter to charge your portable electronic device.
-Avoid connecting your portable electronic devices directly to the entertainment and information system solely for the purpose of charging them, as the USB connection may transfer data automatically from your portable electronic device to the entertainment and information system of the vehicle.
+- Use the cigarette lighter via an adapter to charge your portable electronic device.
+Avoid connecting your portable electronic devices directly to the entertainment and information system solely for the purpose of charging them, as the Universal Serial Bus connection may transfer data automatically from your portable electronic device to the entertainment and information system of the vehicle.

 If you do not follow the aforementioned steps, you will have to rely on the kindness of strangers to ignore any personal information which you may have left behind in the vehicle — otherwise, you could inadvertently wind up as a victim of identity fraud; and this is one important additional piece of information to add to this list of identity theft and credit card fraud: what you can do and how to reduce your risk, which I first prepared for you on Tuesday, December 2, 2014.